Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 # Feature Importance
-Importance feature are found based on the best model found via grid search which is The Random Forest Classifier.
-We see that credit history has the highest importance.
+Importance feature are found based on the best model found .
+The Random Forest Classifier has  the highest ROC AUC indicating the best ability to distinguish between the classes among all models.
+From the feature importance We see that our model heavily relies on credit history which  has the highest importance.
 Then Applicant Income, Loan Ammount, Coapplicant Income, Dependents follows that.
 ![important_features](image/important_features.png)

 # Testing with new data